kenlukas/teractf/CTFs/teractf2025/Misc-MountUp/README.md

 If you view the Dockerfile attached to the challenge, you'll see the flag is getting mounted to the root (/) directory with a random extension.

-Then reading the app.py file, you can see there's a view directory that expects a filename as a parameter:
+Then, reading the app.py file, you can see there's a view directory that expects a filename as a parameter:

 ```python
 @app.route('/view')